 - Pins and needles all over the body.

 It’s okay to have bad days, and it’s also okay to suffer from anxiety.
-Accepting the way you feel is the first step toward gaining mental health.
-It doesn’t matter what others think.
-Who cares.
-The only thing that matters is what you think and feel, and you can learn to cope and deal with things in a manner that will provide you a long and happy life.
+Accepting the way you feel is the first step toward happy mental health.
+Don’t worry about what others think.